Every Susan Sarandon Movie Ranked Worst To Best

 21. One Summer Love/Dragonfly

-Fresh off of her turn as Janet in "The Rocky Horror Picture Show," Susan Sarandon went from musical farce to fanciful romance in "One Summer Love" (also known as "Dragonfly") opposite Beau Bridges.
-A tender tale of two lost souls who struggle to find belonging, it follows a young troubled man named Jesse Arlington (Bridges).
+Fresh off her turn as Janet in "The Rocky Horror Picture Show," Susan Sarandon went from musical farce to fanciful romance in "One Summer Love" (also known as "Dragonfly") opposite Beau Bridges.
+A tender tale of two lost souls who struggle to find belonging, it follows a troubled young man named Jesse Arlington (Bridges).
 He has been admitted to a psychiatric hospital for some time, under the care of Dr. Lee (James Noble), but finds that he's lost when he gets out.

 Jesse comes from an eccentric family, who had him sent away many years before, but he never knew or understood their reasons for doing so.
 On his release from the hospital, however, a directionless Jesse decides to go looking for his kin.
 Along the way, he encounters Chloe (Susan Sarandon), a delicate young woman, who works at a local movie theater, and provides his first glimpse at human connection.

 Their meeting sparks an unlikely romance that may be the missing piece to Jesse's puzzle and it introduces him to new experiences that seem to quell his haunted soul.
 But he's a man who has never experienced tenderness or love, so, if they're going to have a relationship, it won't be easy.
+The film has a high audience rating on Rotten Tomatoes and Peter Hansen wrote for Every '70s Movie that the movie "is worth watching largely for Sarandon's performance."

 20. Ride the Eagle

 2021's "Ride the Eagle" was a passion project for former "New Girl" star and one-time "Spider-Man" Jake Johnson, who co-wrote and starred in the film alongside Susan Sarandon and J.K.
 Simmons.
-The film's co-writer and director Trent O'Donnell spoke to Slash Film about shooting this film during the COVID-19 lockdown.
-They were able to do Sarandon's scenes at her own home in New York and for both O'DOnnell and Johnson, "casting [Sarandon] was kind of wild ...
+The film's co-writer and director Trent O'Donnell spoke to SlashFilm about shooting this film during the COVID-19 lockdown.
+They were able to do Sarandon's scenes at her own home in New York and for both O'Donnell and Johnson, "casting [Sarandon] was kind of wild ...
 I think even in the script we had 'a Susan Sarandon type.'"

-Luckily, Johnson and O'Donnell got the real Susan Sarandon — instead of an archetype of the actress — to play Honey, a bohemian hippie who lives in an old cabin in the woods of Yosemite.
+Luckily, Johnson and O'Donnell got the real Susan Sarandon — instead of an imitation of the actress — to play Honey, a bohemian hippie who lives in an old cabin in the woods of Yosemite.
 Honey dies suddenly, after having no contact with her son Leif (Johnson) for the past 30 years.
-When he learns that she's left him cabin on the condition that he complete a list of odd tasks, Leif is intrigued.
+When he learns that she's left him the cabin on the condition that he complete a list of odd tasks, Leif is intrigued.
 Through a series of odd assignments — like catching a fish with his bare hands — he learns more about his mother than he ever did when she was alive.

 Released at such a strange moment, "Ride the Eagle" turned out to be just what audiences were looking for at the time: a story about cherishing every moment, finding love amidst darkness, and the power and importance of hope.
-Critics praised the movie and while The Los Angeles Times wasn't so enthusiastic about the film, noted that Sarandon "brings a lovely quality to her video bits," which is an accomplishment in this story.
+Critics praised the movie and while The Los Angeles Times wasn't so enthusiastic about the film, it noted that Sarandon "brings a lovely quality to her video bits," which is an accomplishment in this story.

 19. The Client

-A young Brad Renfro stars as Mark Sway, a 12-year old boy, who witnesses the death of a mafia henchman.
+A young Brad Renfro stars as Mark Sway, a 12-year-old boy who witnesses the death of a Mafia henchman.
 He soon becomes the target of both ambitious political leaders and violent criminal thugs, who realize that he may have some answers regarding the mysterious murder of a high-ranking politician.
 Reggie Love (Sarandon) decides to represent Sway, and she clashes with a ruthless U.S. attorney (Jones) who wants answers.
 On top of that, she also becomes the target of a killer, who wants to silence both her and Sway.

 "The Client" was critically acclaimed for its top-notch thrills and edge-of-your-seat suspense.
 The New York Times noted that Sarandon's "Reggie is both tough and alluring" and that in Sarandon's hands, she's more appealing on-screen than as Grisham originally wrote her.